rahilpatel08/Smart-Temperature-Monitoring-Cooling-System/README.md

+# 🌡️ CoolSense
-# 🌡️ Smart Temperature Monitoring & Cooling System
+### Arduino-Based Smart Temperature Monitoring & Cooling System

 An intelligent temperature-based automatic cooling system built using **Arduino Uno** and simulated on **Tinkercad**.
 The system reads real-time temperature data, displays it on an LCD, and automatically controls fan speed using PWM — all based on predefined temperature thresholds.